5 Marie Kondo Tips for Your Work and Life

 We all have.
 That’s because clutter is everywhere in our lives: in our minds, in our digital distractions, in our businesses, and, of course, in our homes.

 The popularity of Kondo stems from her unique approach, which I believe can be applied to any aspect of our lives and businesses.
-These are a few of her key concepts:
+Here are five of Kondo's key tips:

 Don't think of clearing clutter as an end in itself.
 It's a way of creating change in your life and your work.
 As Kondo writes, “Tidying is just a tool, not the final destination.
 The true goal should be to establish the lifestyle you want most once your house has been put in order… It allows you to confront the issues that are really important.”

 This is true in business as well.
 When we clear away the clutter, we have the opportunity to focus on the few priorities that matter.

-Make it a sprint.
 Don’t make “tidying” a life-long project.
 Get each segment done quickly to create momentum and then move on to the next when you have the time.

 And here is Kondo’s differentiating concept: